attempt-this-online/attempt-this-online/docs/contributing.md

    - a fairly easy-to-follow example of this is [Zsh](https://github.com/attempt-this-online/languages/blob/main/languages/zsh/Dockerfile)
    - if the language is particularly complex (or just slow) to build from source, a pre-built version can be used (example: [Java](https://github.com/attempt-this-online/languages/blob/main/languages/java/Dockerfile))
-   - make a pull request to add it to the repository (from where it will be built and pushed to Docker Hub automatically)
+   - make a pull request to add it to the repository (from where it will be built and pushed to my GitLab registry automatically)
 2. Add the language's metadata to `languages.json`; set the *key* to an identifier-safe name for the language (avoid special characters); in the value, set these fields:
    - name (should be human-readable - this is what will be presented to the user in the UI)